SPavelV/ljs-3rd/README.md

-# ljs-3rd
+# Learning JavaScript: Add Sparkle and Life to Your Web Pages by Ethan Brown.

-Learning JavaScript: Add Sparkle and Life to Your Web Pages by Ethan Brown.
+Learning javascript from a [book](https://www.goodreads.com/book/show/27806241-learning-javascript)